Partnerships

 Each partnership type comes with its own advantages and disadvantages.
 Below is a simple breakdown of all the business types and what you can expect from each:

-- General Partnership: This is often sought out because of its advantages, such as ease of formation, pass-through tax treatment, and simple tax reporting.
+• General Partnership: This structure is often sought out because of its advantages, such as ease of formation, pass-through tax treatment, and simple tax reporting.
 On the other hand, its disadvantages include personal liability, lack of continuity, and lack of investment flexibility.
+Partners may opt for this business entity depending on their tax returns.

-- Limited Partnership: This type comprises two participants: general partners and limited partners.
+• Limited Partnership: This type comprises two participants: general partners and limited partners.
 While general partners handle the business, limited partners invest in the business but don’t take much responsibility.
+A limited liability partnership (LLP) is a variation of this structure, providing liability protection for all partners, with taxation options depending on their personal tax returns.

-- Sole Proprietorship: This is one of the simplest business types.
+• Sole Proprietorship: This is one of the simplest business structures.
 To be a sole proprietor means being the only person who owns and manages the business.
-This business type is excellent for small businesses, freelancers, and self-employed individuals but is limited by the amount of capital available and the ability to get outside assistance.
+This business type is excellent for small businesses, freelancers, and self-employed individuals but is limited by the amount of capital available.
+The decision to operate as a sole proprietorship might also depend on state laws governing business structures.

-- Non-Profit Organization: Non-profit organizations are businesses funded by donors and other entities that support their mission of serving the public good.
-Although the major benefit of this type of business is granted tax-exempt status, non-profit organizations tend to have limited resources for hiring.
+• Non-Profit Organization: Non-profit organizations are businesses funded by donors and other entities that support their mission of serving the public good.
+Although the major benefit of this type of business is being granted tax-exempt status, non-profit organizations tend to have limited resources for hiring.

-Forming a partnership with limited partners creates a safety net for the business owners' personal assets.
+Forming a partnership while limiting partners creates a safety net for the business owners' personal assets.
 For example, through an LLC (Limited Liability Company), one can benefit from its legal protection.

-A partnership agreement for LLC includes the creation of a financial barrier between the owner and the company.
-A partnership LLC can afford the same legal protections as a corporation while requiring less paperwork and fees.
+A partnership agreement for an LLC includes the creation of a financial barrier between the owner and the company.
+A partnership LLC can afford the same legal protections as a corporation, requiring less paperwork and fees.

 However, the disadvantages of this setup include the liability of the general partner(s), a lack of control for the limited partners, and a lack of investment flexibility.